jessielw/AutomaticDemuxer/README.md

 `video_output_extension` The output extension in the form of a string. e.g. "mkv" or ".mkv"\
 *Optional: Defaults to "mkv"*

-`callback` Log callback progress to a variable instead of printing to consoleStream identifier\
+`callback` Log callback progress to a variable instead of printing to console\
 *Optional: Defaults to None*

 `fallback_ext` Extension on the form of a string. e.g. "mkv" or "mp4".
 Default is "mkv", if changed the program will